SSCHAcode/CellConstructor/README.md

 ## Requirements

-To correnctly install and use the package, you need to have:
+To correnctly install and use the package, you need to have
-    - python >= 2.7
+1. python >= 2.7
-    - ASE : Atomic Simulation Environment
+2. ASE : Atomic Simulation Environment
-    - numpy
+3. numpy
-    - scipy
+4. scipy

 ## Installation